LUMII-AILab/VTI-Data/lv-exams/README.md

 Roberts Darģis, Guntis Bārzdiņš, Inguna Skadiņa, Normunds Grūzītis, Baiba Saulīte.
 2024.
 [Evaluating Open-Source LLMs in Low-Resource Languages: Insights from Latvian High School Exams](https://aclanthology.org/2024.nlp4dh-1.28.pdf)
 Proceedings of the 4th International Conference on Natural Language Processing for Digital Humanities, Association for Computational Linguistics, 2024

-@inproceedings{dargis-etal-2024-evaluating,
+@inproceedings
+{dargis-etal-2024-evaluating,
-  author = "R. Dargis and G. Barzdins and I. Skadina and N. Gruzitis and B. Saulite", title = "Evaluating Open-Source LLMs in Low-Resource Languages: Insights from Latvian High School Exams", year = 2024, booktitle = "Proceedings of the 4th International Conference on Natural Language Processing for Digital Humanities",
+  author = "Darģis, Roberts and Bārzdiņš, Guntis and Skadiņa, Inguna and Grūzītis, Normunds and Saulīte, Baiba", title = "Evaluating Open-Source LLMs in Low-Resource Languages: Insights from Latvian High School Exams", year = 2024, booktitle = "Proceedings of the 4th International Conference on Natural Language Processing for Digital Humanities",